WebAssembly/spec/spectec/test-prose/TEST.md

 instantiate module externval*
 1. Assert: Due to validation, module is of the case MODULE.
 2. Let (MODULE type* import* func* global* table* mem* elem* data* start? export*) be module.
-3. Assert: Due to validation, type* is of the case TYPE.
+3. Assert: Due to validation, type is of the case TYPE*.
 4. Let (TYPE functype)* be type*.
 5. Let n_D be |data*|.
 6. Let n_E be |elem*|.
 7. Let n_F be |func*|.
-8. Assert: Due to validation, start? is of the case START.
+8. Assert: Due to validation, start is of the case START?.
 9. Let (START x)? be start?.
-10. Assert: Due to validation, global* is of the case GLOBAL.
+10. Assert: Due to validation, global is of the case GLOBAL*.
 11. Let (GLOBAL globaltype expr_G)* be global*.
-12. Assert: Due to validation, elem* is of the case ELEM.
+12. Assert: Due to validation, elem is of the case ELEM*.
 13. Let (ELEM reftype expr_E* elemmode)* be elem*.
 14. Let instr_D* be $concat_(instr, $rundata(data*[j], j)^(j<n_D)).
 15. Let instr_E* be $concat_(instr, $runelem(elem*[i], i)^(i<n_E)).